eamanola/test-pest/README.md

 Developed on linux, with FF and chrome
 - other platforms should work, but not tested

-Setup
-run python3 server.py in root dir
-open browser in printed address, and expect crash poks
+Setup: run python3 server.py in root dir, and open printed address in browser.
+Expect crash poks